ucsdCSE110wi16/CSE110M260T16/userStories.md

  - Time: 5 days

 5. Enable locking of task assignment
+ - As a roommate
+ - I want tasks to be locked/assigned to one and each of my roommates.
+ - So that people dont back out and everyone receives a fair share of the work for the week/time and avoid repetition.
  - Priority: 40
  - Time: 5 days

 6. View log of tasks (completion, assignment, creation)
+ - As a roommate
+ - I want to be able to see the timeline of tasks that are being assigned and completed
+ - So that everyone can keep track and log the tasks that are being done for future reference and avoid repetition and ensure fairness.
  - Priority: 20
  - Time: 7 days